Pi-Squared-Inc/vsl-sdk/docs/tutorial-add-claim.md

     let fee = Amount::from_attos(1);
 ```

 Each claim must specify an expiration time.
-If the clam was not settled before the expiration time, it will be deleted.
+If the claim was not settled before the expiration time, it will be deleted.

 ```rs
     let now = Timestamp::now();